 These came from the Northern part of Spain.
 These Galicians are known for their Celtic roots, where superstition and witchcraft were part of their traditions.
 The story goes, they wanted to keep this silent, but soon the whispers were heard in the surrounding villages of conspiracies and sometimes even flying witches above Soportújar were seen.

 Nowadays, the village has multiple witch events during the year.
 And on your stroll through the village, you encounter more things, which refer to the presence of witches living in this place.
 We made a flight on the giant broom which was parked in the middle of the alley and we were also lured to the candy house of Hansel and Gretel.

 Not typical child-friendly villages in Andalusia, but worth a visit

 The Alpujarras is an area south of the Sierra Nevada.
 Besides Soportújar are there more beautiful mountain villages, such as Pampaneira, Bubión and Capileira.
 To give you an idea, watch the video below.

 This mountain range is not exactly in the backyard of Finca Las Nuevas, but you can make it a full day out with as a closure of the day perhaps a dip in the sea on the way back.
 Check our website for some fine beaches!

-Are you looking for some beautiful set spacious child-friendly holiday homes?
+Are you looking for some beautiful spacious child-friendly holiday homes in Andalusia?